 Experience Awards (IUSRAs) are meant to stimulate a student's interest in research in the natural sciences and engineering.
 They are also meant to encourage the pursuit of graduate studies and to pursue a research career in these fields.
 This is done through research work experience in an industrial setting that complements the student's studies.
 Experience Awards can be held within the Canadian-based research facilities of any Canadian private-sector organization deemed suitable to host a student under this program.
 These awards may not be held outside Canada.
 Host organizations must have completed an application (new or renewal) for Eligibility of Organizations to Participate in NSERC's IRDF Program, IPS Program and Experience Awards Program (Form 183B) within the past three years.
 A separate Form 183B must be completed for each individual subsidiary, branch, division, or location of the organization wanting to host a student.

-In addition, some students receive their own direct research funding from our Summer Student Research Awards program.
+In addition, some students receive their own direct research funding from our Independent Student Research Grants program.
 Many students are interested in crafting a project that is practical and applied in nature, where they can work directly with a company, an industry association, an NGO, a community group, or a municipality.
-If you are interested in sharing your project ideas with students, please contact David Bruce 506-364-2618.
+If you are interested in sharing your project ideas with students, please contact the Office of Research Services 506-364-2618.